mondo-mob/mondokit/README.md

-# GAE JS
+# MONDO KIT

-Simplify building NodeJS applications on Google App Engine (GAE)
+A helpful toolkit to simplify building NodeJS applications on the cloud.
+The most mature set of libraries is currently focussed on Google Cloud Platform (GCP).

+Built for ESM only.

 [Official documentation](https://mondo-mob.github.io/gae-js-docs)